cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 The process above includes downloading and compiling `cardano-node` from source, along with the latest dependencies, if needed.

-## Base configuration
+### Base configuration
 A set of known-good base settings are provided in this playbook.
 Where applicable, under each role you will find a file called `/defaults/main.yml`.
-These files contain default values for variables and should be modified _prior to provisioning a live node_.
-For example, the `ssh` role applies several Linux security best practiecs to harden secure shell access to your nodes.
+These files contain default values for variables and should be modified prior to provisioning a live host.
+For example, the `ssh` role applies several Linux security best practices to harden secure shell access to your nodes.
 The file `ssh/defaults/main.yml` should be modified to match your remote administration IP address (that is, the machine you execute Ansible from):

 ```
 ssh_allowed_users: "AllowUsers deploy@127.0.0.1/32"